 The credit rating downgrade of the Western economy is a big blow to the US and European economy because it will make everything much more expensive.
 As Americans or Europeans, most of us have little clue to what it means when our country’s credit rating is downgraded.
 The downgrade of our country’s credit rating means more inflation or worse hyperinflation.
-Below is an excerpt from my ebook Money Does Grow On Trees about how inflation is nothing more than a hidden tax on the public, and why it is the number one threat for destroying your financial health during an economic crisis.
+Below is an excerpt from my free ebook Money Does Grow On Trees about how inflation is nothing more than a hidden tax on the public, and why it is the number one threat for destroying your financial health during an economic crisis.

-To help clarify why inflation is a hidden tax, lets look at how the fiat monetary system (a monetary system backed with little or no value) works behind the scene.
+To help clarify why inflation is a hidden tax, let us look at how the fiat monetary system (a monetary system backed with little or no value) works behind the scene.
 Most countries that have a fiat monetary system also have a central bank that prints their money for their government.
 In the case of the USA, the Federal Reserve (Fed) is the central bank that prints its money.
 However, this was not always the case.
 Before the Fed was established in 1913, the USA’s government had the power to print its own money free of interest.

 Behind the scenes, this is how the Fed works.
 When the USA’s government needs money, it relies on the Fed, which has the power to print money.
 The Fed agrees to give the USA’s government money in exchange for government bonds.
 Once all is said and done, the Fed prints out the amount of money requested by the USA’s government.
 So, why is this a bad thing?
 It is bad because the Fed is basically creating money out of thin air and loaning it to the USA’s government.
 This is no different than borrowing money from a foreign country.
 Money that is created out of thin air has no value.
 If you understand economics, you know that this will decrease the value of the current existing money supply, which can lead to inflation.
 Inflation is nothing more than a hidden tax on the public.
 The value of a country’s currency is mostly dependent on the goods and services of that country, not its injection of more money into the current money supply.
 With this type of money system, it is impossible to get our nation out of debt.